MrParosk/online_courses/kubernetes/common_kubernetes_commands.md

     - Delete all pods (also svc, rs, deploy).
 - kubectl logs \<pod name>
     - View the log of the pod (i.e. terminal output from the container).
 This is very useful for debugging pods.
+- kubectl describe node
+  - Displays the resource-usage of the node.
+- kubectl top (pod | node)
+  - Gives memory / CPU usage for the pod / node, i.e. how much is it physically using.
+Note that we need to enable metrics-server for this command to work.

 ## Deployment Management
 - kubectl rollout status deploy \<name of deployment>